Introduction

 Forgetting a Chuckle

 Bad public speakers skip laughs, leaving talks dry as the outback.
 A quick joke lifts spirits.
-At a Leederville community night, a humorless speaker bored 95 folks.
+At a Leederville community night, a humourless speaker bored 95 folks.
 Drop in a fun nod to Perth’s beach life to loosen up your crowd and keep them smiling.

 Skipping Perth’s Vibe

-Generic talks from bad public speakers miss Perth’s unique flavor, like its love for markets or sunsets.
+Generic talks from bad public speakers miss Perth’s unique flavour, like its love for markets or sunsets.
 At a Fremantle festival, a bland speech lost 310 people.
 Weave in local bits to make your talk feel like a yarn with Perth mates.

 Coming Off Stiff